Address

 At Woodcroft Club

-Eltham High Street.
+Eltham High Street

-Thursday 4 April at 7 for 7.30pm
+Thursday 5 December at 7.30pm

 For further information email: